ietf/id-guidelines/README.md

 in an I-D name.

-The first component identifies the I-D as a draft (as opposed to other docuemnt types, such as charters or reviews).
+The first component identifies the I-D as a draft (as opposed to other document types, such as charters or reviews).

 - [ ] Verify that the I-D name begins with "draft-"